 To begin with, I pulled out one gallon of the milk from the freezer and began to allow it to thaw in the refrigerator (I don’t have room for 4 gallons of milk in the refrigerator so will have to thaw it out one gallon at a time).

 I figured it will take one to two days for the milk to thaw out in the refrigerator.
 I chose not to thaw it at room temperature because if it thaws too fast it could wind up spoiling and then I’d have to dehydrate sour milk.
 I prefer that it’s not sour when I dehydrate it.

 Not a Common Storage Method

-Of course I know that powdered milk from the store isn’t as good and tasty as fresh milk, I’m hopeful that by making it myself it will still be delicious enough for my family to enjoy.
+Of course, I know that powdered milk from the store isn’t as good and tasty as fresh milk, but I’m hopeful that by making it myself it will still be delicious enough for my family to enjoy.